askumardev/TaskManager/README.md

 * cd task_manager
 * npm start

+## to access the application
+* after the react server is on go to http://localhost:4000/ to view the content

 This README would normally document whatever steps are necessary to get the application up and running.